mfreed7/popup/README.md

 ```

-When the button is activated, the UA will remove the `hidden` attribute value from the `mypopup` element, causing it to be rendered top-layer.
+When the button is activated, the UA will remove the `hidden` attribute value from the `<div id=mypopup>` element, causing it to be rendered top-layer.
 In this way, no Javascript will be necessary for this use case.

-When the `triggerpopup` attribute is applied to an activating element, the UA should automatically add `aria-haspopup=true` to that element.
+When the `triggerpopup` attribute is applied to an activating element, the UA will automatically add `aria-haspopup=true` to that element.
+In this way, this use pattern will be accessible by default.

 ## Dismiss Behavior